 Collect international payments more securely with Airwallex

 At Airwallex, we’ve created a powerful alternative to foreign currency accounts.
-Our Global Accounts are made for businesses who have their eyes set firmly on international growth
+Our Global Business Accounts are made for businesses who have their eyes set firmly on international growth

 Unlike these other accounts, Airwallex doesn’t charge any setup fees.
 There are no monthly minimum fund thresholds to keep, and no monthly or annual fees—ever.
 We don’t charge you any transaction fees either, just a small fee when converting funds.